narghar/HackerRank/README.md

 # HackerRank
-My solutions to HackerRank problems to polish my coding skills
+My solutions to HackerRank problems to polish my coding skills using Ruby